 Today, the root zone is signed with a 2048 bit RSA “Trust Anchor” key.
 This key is used to sign further keys and is used to establish the Chain of trust that exists in the public DNS at the moment.

-With access to this root Trust Anchor, it would be possible to re-sign the DNS tree and tamper with the content of DNS records on any domain, implementing a man-in-the-middle DNS attack… without causing recursors and resolvers to consider the data invalid.
+With access to this root Trust Anchor, it would be possible to re-sign the DNS tree and tamper with the content of DNS records on any domain, implementing an on-path DNS attack… without causing recursors and resolvers to consider the data invalid.

 As explained in this blog the key is very well protected with eye scanners and fingerprint readers and fire-breathing dragons patrolling the gate (okay, maybe not dragons).
 Operationally though, the root zone uses two different keys, the mentioned Trust Anchor key (that is called the Key Signing Key or KSK for short) and the Zone Signing Key (ZSK).

 The ZSK (Zone Signing Key) is used to generate signatures for all of the Resource Records (RRs) in a zone.

 You can query for the DNSSEC signature (the RRSIG record) of “www.cloudflare.com” using your friendly dig command.

 ;; QUESTION SECTION: ;www.cloudflare.com.
 IN A ;; ANSWER SECTION: www.cloudflare.com.
 4 IN A 184.108.40.206 www.cloudflare.com.
 4 IN A 220.127.116.11 www.cloudflare.com.
 4 IN RRSIG A 13 3 5 20180207170906 20180205150906 35273 cloudflare.com.
 4W4mJXJRnd/wHnDyNo5minGvZY6hVNSXITnUI+pO6fzhnkpsEp1ko8K7 1PQ6r0s9SwLgrgfneqXyPs4b5X0YDw==